 Brassware brand Vado is celebrating its 30th year of supplying taps, showers and accessories.

-Headquartered in Cheshire, Somerset, Vado has a global presence with offices in China, the Middle East, South Africa and Eastern Europe, serving residential and hotel markets.
+Headquartered in Cheddar, Somerset, Vado has a global presence with offices in China, the Middle East, South Africa and Eastern Europe, serving residential and hotel markets.

 It is now part of the group which includes Merlyn, Triton, Croydex, Abode and Johnson Tiles, with Vado having achieved an annual turnover of over £44million in 2017-18.